DeBondor/byd-unlocking-guide/README_EN.md

-# 🚗 BYD Unlocking Guide (Han / Atto 3 / Seal / Seal U / DM-i)
+# 🚗 BYD Unlocking Guide (Han / Seal / Seal U / DM-i)

 > [!WARNING]
 > **DISCLAIMER:** I take no responsibility for any actions taken on your BYD vehicle; you proceed at your own risk.
 Do not install APK files from untrusted sources.
 Modifying the system may void your manufacturer's warranty regarding the infotainment system.